When the chill of winter is getting you down and you are longing for warmer days, a sunny lemon dessert may brighten your day.

 In my humble opinion, this recipe is a delicious way to showcase the flavor of lemons.
 These lemon pudding cakes are easy to make and are a tasty treat.

-For all of us lemon lovers, this recipe deserves a five out of five stars.
+For all of us lemon lovers, this recipe deserves five out of five stars.
 It's a keeper.

 Beat the eggs and sugar together completely.
 Beat for 3 minutes with your electric mixer until the mixture is pale yellow and thick.
 It will look delightful.